 Catherine Ming T’ien Duffly

-Acting, contemporary American theatre, directing, performance theory, socially engaged performance.
+Acting, directing, contemporary American theatre, performance theory, community-based performance.

 Junior Qualifying Examination

 Students are evaluated through a qualifying examination in the second semester of their junior year.
 Performance on this exam as well as departmental courses determines the student’s eligibility to proceed to senior standing and the nature and scope of the thesis project that may be undertaken.
-Students are expected to have completed the crew requirement (THEA 162) by the time this exam is taken, and it is recommended that they have completed Theatre 202, 204 or 205, 331, and at least one course in theatre history.
+Students are expected to have completed the laboratory requirement (Theatre 100) by the time this exam is taken, and it is recommended that they have completed Theatre 202, 204 or 205, 331, and at least one course in theatre history.

 The senior thesis of a theatre major may be a research-centered project or a project that integrates research with production.
 Recent production projects have been undertaken in directing, playwriting, acting, dramaturgy, and design.

 - Theatre laboratory: One unit of Theatre 100 (Theatre Laboratory)

 - Theatre 201 (Stagecraft), Theatre 202 (Introduction to Theatrical Design), and Theatre 204 (Fundamentals of Acting and Performance: Movement) or Theatre 205 (Fundamentals of Acting and Performance: Text)